akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 ![Screenshot][370]

-Results in New Filter Condition dialog:
+Clicking OK and the New Filter Condition dialog looks like this:

 ![Screenshot][380]